High Court Setback For Mukhtar Ansari's Son In Poll Code Violation Case

 Omar Ansari is the son of gangster Mukhtar Ansari (File)

-The Allahabad High Court has denied the anticipatory bail plea filed by Omar Ansari, the son of gangster Mukhtar Ansari.
+The Allahabad High Court has denied the anticipatory bail plea filed by Umar Ansari, the son of gangster Mukhtar Ansari.

-Justice Samit Gopal issued the order rejecting the anticipatory bail application presented by Omar Ansari.
+Justice Samit Gopal issued the order rejecting the anticipatory bail application presented by Umar Ansari.

 Senior advocates Gopal Swaroop Chaturvedi and Upendra Upadhyay, along with Additional Advocate General PC Srivastava and AGA Vikas Sahay, presented their arguments on behalf of the applicant.